hsanjuan/ansible-ipfs-cluster/README.md

-# Ansible roles for `go-ipfs` and `ipfs-cluster`
+# Ansible role for `go-ipfs` and `ipfs-cluster`

-This repository contains Ansible roles to install and run [`go-ipfs`](https://github.com/ipfs/go-ipfs) and [`IPFS Cluster`](https://github.com/ipfs/ipfs-cluster).
+This repository contains an Ansible role to install and run [`go-ipfs`](https://github.com/ipfs/go-ipfs) and [`IPFS Cluster`](https://github.com/ipfs/ipfs-cluster).